Goziem07/filterx/README.md

 Suppose you have a filter named sqli in the /<directory>/urlfilter directory, which contains a list of SQL injection-related words.
 You want to filter URLs from the urls.txt file using this filter.
 Here's how you can use FilterX:

-Create the JSON filter file /<directory>/sqli.json with the following content:
+Create the JSON filter file <path to directory>/urlfilter/sqli.json with the following content:

 ```
 {